Old notes on classical music

 I don’t deny that hearing Cagean music can be an interesting experience.
 Nor do I deny that the creation of such music was inevitable in the 20th century, or that Cage represents an important moment in the dialectic of cultural history.
 What I deny is that the music itself is aesthetically interesting, and that it is “good” or “great” art.
 Certainly by humanistic (“affirmative”) standards it has little value.

 I would say something similar about twelve-tone music, in which the composer is not supposed to use a particular note of a tone row again until after the other eleven notes have been used, thus ensuring that the composition has no hint of tonality.
 Each note is supposed to be as important as every other; there is no tonic, nor even a note that is used more often than the rest.
 This system is indeed noteworthy (so to speak), and the restraints it imposes must pose challenges for the composer.
-Still, it strikes me as creatively puerile and simplistic compared to the complex system of tonality that dominated the West for centuries.
+Still, it strikes me as creatively puerile and simplistic compared to the complex system of tonality that has dominated the West for centuries.
 Whatever any defender of Schoenberg will say, it’s undeniable that a piece as creatively mature as, say, the Diabelli Variations is impossible to compose in the twelve-tone idiom, or in any kind of atonality.
 The tonal system, despite or because of all its rules, is simply a more fertile terrain for composition than the organized chaos of atonality.
 Its musical products can, for one thing, be analyzed in more ways than the products of atonalism; they have more harmonic and melodic material for the critic to chew over, and the composer has both more freedom (with respect to the direction he takes his piece, the many tonalities he can exploit along the way, etc.) and less freedom than the atonal composer.
-Regarding this creative potential, it’s significant that tonality has held sway for all of history while atonality essentially petered out after a few decades [although it's still composed by academics and other weirdos on the fringe] and was never even close to culturally hegemonic.
+Regarding this creative potential, it’s significant that tonality, in a broad sense, has held sway for all of history while atonality essentially petered out after a few decades [although it's still composed by academics and other weirdos on the fringe] and was never even close to culturally hegemonic.
 The reason is that it’s comparatively barren.
 There is less to be done with it, and people get bored with it more quickly.

 Said more simply: the greatest tonal compositions are far more impressive than the greatest atonal compositions, indeed any atonal composition conceivable.
 Even semi-tonality, as in Debussy, is by its nature inferior, because, ironically, it’s more limited and limiting than tonality.
 Its composers have it both easier and harder than tonal composers, in ways that work to the advantage and glory of the latter.